-G01H14 English IV IB HL- English IV IB comprises the second year of the two-year sequence begun with English III IB and requires extensive reading as well as a broad range of written assignments, interactive orals, and historical and literary research.
+G01H14 English IV IB HL - English IV IB comprises the second year of the two-year sequence begun with English III IB and requires extensive reading as well as a broad range of written assignments, interactive orals, and historical and literary research.
 Students will engage in close reading and written analysis of poetry, drama, prose, and literary criticism.
 Works studied are recommended and approved by the International Baccalaureate Organization and may contain mature themes.
 In May, IB Candidates must successfully complete two written exams to satisfy the requirements for an IB Diploma.
 Grade Level: 12 Prerequisite: English III IB Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO: Yes

 The AP Capstone Diploma Program is a two-year program based on two AP courses, AP Seminar and AP Research.
 Students who fulfill the requirements can earn academic awards recognized by colleges around the world.
-If taken during the junior or senior year, AP Seminar or AP Research can count as an equivalent for English III or English IV.
+If taken during the junior or senior year, AP Seminar or AP Research may count as an equivalent for English III or English IV; however, students are strongly encouraged NOT to use AP Research as an English credit since many universities are reevaluating its validity as an English course.

 G01H22 AP Seminar - AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
 Using an inquiry framework, students practice reading and analyzing articles, research studies, and foundational, literary, and philosophical texts; listening to and viewing speeches, broadcasts, and personal accounts; and experiencing artistic works and performances.
 Students learn to synthesize information from multiple sources, develop their own perspectives in written essays, and design and deliver oral and visual presentations, both individually and as part of a team.
 Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision to craft and communicate evidence-based arguments.
-Grade Level:10-12 Prerequisite: English I or English I Honors Teacher Recommendation Needed: Yes Minimum Credit: 1 Maximum Credit: 1 EPSO: Yes
+Grade Level: 10-12 Prerequisite: English I or English I Honors Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 EPSO: Yes

 G01H23 AP Research - AP Research, the second course in the AP Capstone experience, allows students to deeply explore an academic topic, problem, issue, or idea of individual interest.
-Students design, plan, and implement a yearlong investigation to address a research question.
+Students design, plan, and implement a yearlong investigation to address research questions.
 Through this inquiry, they further the skills they acquired in the AP Seminar course by learning research methodology, employing ethical research practices, and accessing, analyzing, and synthesizing information.
 Students reflect on their skill development, document their processes, and curate the artifacts of their scholarly work through a process and reflection portfolio.
 The course culminates in an academic paper of 4,000-5,000 words (accompanied by a performance, exhibit, or product where applicable) and a presentation with an oral defense.
-Grade Level: 11-12 Prerequisite: AP Seminar Minimum Credit: 1 Maximum Credit: 1 EPSO: Yes
+Grade Level: 11-12 Prerequisite: AP Seminar Minimum Credit: 1.0 Maximum Credit: 1.0 EPSO: Yes

 G01H16 Creative Writing - Creative Writing is designed to expand the students' writing skills, logical thought processes, and original thinking as they explore different modes of writing.
 Students are expected to grow in their ability to think innovatively and logically and to express themselves effectively.
 Assignments include both individual and collaborative writing, and students are expected to share their work within the classroom community.
 Students must be proficient in grammar and mechanics.
-Grade Level: 9-12 Prerequisite: Proficiency in language skills Teacher Recommendation Needed: No Minimum Credit: 0.5 MCAA Approved: Yes
+Grade Level: 9-12 Prerequisite: Proficiency in language skills Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 1.0 NCAA Approved: Yes